obinnadyke/baun3d/README.md

-#### Sponsorship:
+#### Acknowledgement:
-Linkou, Chang Gung Memorial Hospital Research Project, under grant no. CLRPG3H0017
+This work was sponsored by the Linkou, Chang Gung Memorial Hospital Research Project, under grant no. CLRPG3H0017